• About

 • Place the cookie sheets into the refrigerator for 20-30 minutes to chill.

-• Bake the cookies for 17-20 minutes.
+• Bake the cookies for 15-20 minutes.
 Rotate the cookie sheets, halfway through baking.
 You're looking for the cookies to be soft when touched in the center, but fully cooked.
 Baking the cookies longer will result in a crispier cookie while baking them to just cooked will keep them soft.

 Tried this recipe?Let us know how it was!

-« Brown Butter Chocolate Chip Cake with Bourbon Dulce De Leche Buttercream
+« Brown Butter Cake

 Halloween Red Velvet Cupcakes with Ermine Frosting »